 When you approach us about a church wedding, the minister will be pleased to talk to you and arrange an appointment with you both to get to know you and explain the process and the information required.
-You may also contact the Administrator at our Parish Office or speak to the minister at one of our four churches after morning worship.

 We hope that you are enjoying planning your wedding day and we are particularly pleased that you have decided to make your marriage vows within the context of the Christian marriage ceremony.
 We will do all we can to ensure that this will be a happy and a memorable occasion.
 If everything is to run smoothly we must make careful preparations together.
 We therefore ask you to read the following notes.